Kabenge42/Finance_ML_Analytics_Platform/.junie/guidelines.md

 - Tests: python -m unittest -v

 1) Build and Configuration Instructions
+1) Build and Configuration Instructions
 A. Prerequisites
 - OS: Windows 10/11 (tested), macOS, or Linux.
-- Python: 3.12 or 3.13 (officially supported per pyproject.toml requires-python = ">=3.12,<3.14").
-Use pyenv or the
+- Python: 3.12, 3.13, or 3.14 (officially supported per pyproject.toml requires-python = ">=3.12,<3.15").
+Use pyenv or
+  the
   official installer.
 Note: Python 3.10-3.11 may work but are not officially tested.
 Avoid mixing Conda with venv in the same project.
 - Git: optional but recommended for version control.